vivaria/edisonrul.ing/docs/source/cards/o/ojama-delta-hurricane.md

 ### Card Rulings

-●If your opponent chains Ring of Destruction or Book of Moon to Ojama Delta Hurricane!!, and one of the Ojamas is destroyed or flipped face-down, Ojama Delta Hurricane!!'s effect still resolves.
+*   If your opponent chains Ring of Destruction or Book of Moon to Ojama Delta Hurricane!!, and one of the Ojamas is destroyed or flipped face-down, Ojama Delta Hurricane!!'s effect still resolves.